metagenomics/2015-biogas-cebitec/README.md

 1. `docker pull metagenomics/2015-biogas-cebitec`
 2. `docker run  -v /path/to/output/directory:/home/biogas/output 2015-biogas-cebitec`

-Per default the container runs with 8 threads for Ray, Trimmomatic, and Bowtie2 and a serial execution of `make`.
+Per default the container runs with 8 threads (and a serial execution of `make`).
-You can change this by providing the following arguments after the docker name:
+You can change this by specifying `--threads=NUMBER` after the docker name, e.g.:

-   * --threads-ray=NUMBER for Ray
-   * --threads-misc=NUMBER for Bowtie and Trimmomatic

-Example:

-`docker run  -v /path/to/output/directory:/home/biogas/output 2015-biogas-cebitec --threads-ray=16 --threads-misc=16`
+`docker run  -v /path/to/output/directory:/home/biogas/output 2015-biogas-cebitec --threads=16`

 --